NSW Climate and Energy Action

 About the Network-to-Network Connections Guidelines public consultation

 Recent experience has shown opportunities to improve how the current framework supports the planning, procurement and delivery of these major new network connections.
-Recognising this, the Transmission Planning Review’s final report recommended measures to create a stronger network-to-network connections regime.
+In response, the Transmission Planning Review’s final report recommended measures to create a stronger network-to-network connections regime.

 The NSW Government accepted these recommendations.
 In November 2025, it amended the Electricity Supply Act 1995 to allow the Minister for Energy to issue Network-to-Network Connection Guidelines and impose licence conditions in relation to them.

-We have now prepared the Draft Network-to-Network Connection Guidelines (PDF, 1.4 MB) and a brief Consultation Paper (PDF, 547 KB) to explain the proposed approach and gather feedback.
+We prepared the Draft Network-to-Network Connection Guidelines (PDF, 1.4 MB) and a brief Consultation Paper (PDF, 547 KB) to support this work.

 • the draft Guidelines